mikieyx/4Mail/readme.md

 - The system will check the validity of the username(s) and send the message.
 - The recipients will receive a notification that they have received a new chat message.
 - The recipients can then log in to their accounts and click on the "chat" button to see and reply to the message(s).
+7. Star Important Email:
+- Log in to your 4Mail account.
+- Navigate to your inbox.
+- Find the email that you want to mark as important.
+- Click on the star icon next to the email.
+- The star will turn yellow to indicate that the email has been marked as important.
+- To remove the star, simply click on the star icon again, and it will turn back to gray.
 8. Delete Account:
 - Navigate to the 4Mail website.
 - Log in to your account.